Real projects

 • each client has their own space in Teams and SharePoint

-• communication happens directly on the specific matter
+• communication and tasks tied directly to the matter

-• document scans are saved straight into the correct client folder
+• document scans saved straight to the correct folder

-• less manual administration, less forwarding, less searching
+• less forwarding, less searching, less manual administration

 Tools used: Microsoft 365, Microsoft Teams, SharePoint, OneDrive, NotebookLM, Gemini Deep Research